Today's Bible Reading: 1 Corinthians 15

-The last major problem Paul addresses is a misunderstanding of the gospel, especially as it relates to the resurrection.
+The last major problem Paul addresses in the book of First Corinthians is a misunderstanding of the gospel, especially as it relates to the resurrection.
 Jesus' resurrection is an integral part of the gospel.
-To deny the possibility of resurrection is to deny Jesus' resurrection and the validity of the gospel.
+To deny the possibility of resurrection is to deny Jesus' resurrection and to deny the validity of the gospel.
 Jesus' resurrection is the firstfruits (promise) of our own resurrection.

-Questions about the nature of the resurrection body do not deny the possibility.
+Questions about the nature of the resurrection body do not deny the possibility of resurrection.
 Our inability to understand the "how" of resurrection does not deny the resurrection.
-Resurrection is essential to eternal hope, because the kingdom of God is not a flesh and blood kingdom, but an imperishable kingdom.
-In resurrection mortality gives way to immortality and death becomes one and for all powerless.
+Resurrection is essential to eternal hope, because the kingdom of God is not a flesh and blood kingdom but an imperishable kingdom.
+In resurrection, mortality gives way to immortality and death becomes once and for all powerless.
 That is indeed Good News!

 Given that Paul identifies Jesus' resurrection as an essential and crowning part of the gospel, how often should the church teach and preach about resurrection?
 How well do you think the average church member understands resurrection or the teachings of 1 Corinthians 15?
-Many believe that the early church observed the resurrection of Jesus in the Lord's Supper every Sunday.
+Many believe that the early church observed and remembered the resurrection of Jesus in the Lord's Supper every Sunday.
 Given the importance of the resurrection, why are many churches today hesitant to remember the gospel (death, burial and resurrection of Jesus) weekly?
 How important is the resurrection in your faith in Jesus?
-Reflect on the statement from Christian evidences that the resurrection is THE primary evidence that Jesus is the Son of God.
+Reflect on this statement from Christian evidences: "the resurrection is THE primary evidence that Jesus is the Son of God."
 How can we make the resurrection more important to the contemporary church?

-Dear God, thank you for your promise that this life is not the end.
+Dear God, thank you for your promise that the end of this physical life is not the end.
 Thank you for the confidence you have given us through Jesus' resurrection.
 Help us appreciate the gospel, help us imitate Jesus in our own death to sin, burial in baptism, and resurrected lives.
 We pray in Jesus' name, Amen.